http-tests/cache-tests/README.md

 * If you see lots of blue diamonds (setup failures), it's likely that the cache is refusing `PUT` requests.
 Enable them to clear this; the tests use PUT to synchronise state between the client and the server.

+## Getting your results onto cache-tests.fyi

+[cache-tests.fyi](https://cache-tests.fyi) collects results from caches in browsers, reverse proxies, and CDNs.
+Its purpose is to gather information about how HTTP caching works "in the wild", to help the [HTTP Working Group](https://httpwg.org) make decisions about how to evolve the specification.

+If your implementation isn't listed and you want it to be, please file an issue, or contact [Mark Nottingham](mailto:mnot@mnot.net).
+Both open source and proprietary implementations are welcome; if there are commercial concerns about disclosing your results, your identity can be anonymised (e.g., "CDN A"), and will not be disclosed to anyone.

+Right now, all of the reverse proxy and CDN implementations are run by a script on a server, using the command-line client; to keep results up-to-date as the tests evolve, it's most helpful if you can provide an endpoint to test (for reverse proxies and CDNs).

 ## Test Format

 Each test run gets its own URL, randomized content, and operates independently.